 Travel health insurance is encouraged as most policies from home will not directly pay a clinic or hospital bill while in Argentina (some policies might reimburse medical costs once you’re back home but you’re responsible for paying bills upfront).

 The electrical current is 220V/50Hz.
-Argentina uses type C two-prong plugs and type I plugs with three flat prongs, with some outlets featuring a hybrid that accepts both type I and C plugs.
+Argentina uses type C two-prong plugs and type I plugs with three flat prongs, with some outlets featuring a hybrid that accepts both types I and C plugs.

 CURRENCY & BANKING

 The monetary unit in Argentina is the peso (AR$).
 Many businesses will accept US dollars but always have pesos on hand as well.
+For ATMs you should look for a "BANELCO" and "LINK" sign.
+They are all over the country, but you can only withdraw local currency (Argentinan Pesos).
 ATMs charge a 10-12% user fee but for some USA banks, fees may be reimbursed to your checking account.

 It is becoming customary to leave a 15-20% tip at restaurants, guides and ski instructors.
 Porters and maids should be tipped whatever the exchange rate for several US dollars is for that day.
 You do not need to tip taxi drivers.

 Temperatures average highs of 40F – 50F, and lows of 30F – 35F.
 Storms are pretty common, so bring Waterproof, Windproof & Breathable Clothing.

 "In the 2020 winter season, I took ski lessons with Fede.
 Until then, I had only taken lessons once in my life and although I enjoyed the sport, I used to feel quite insecure.